conversationai/perspectiveapi/quickstart.md

 Run one of the sample API calls below to get scores directly from Perspective API models.
 You don’t need to build a model locally.

-The command issues an API request to analyze the `comment.text` field for the `requestedAttributes`, in this case the `TOXICITY` model.
-Use the API key you generated in the previous step as the `key` param.
+The `AnalyzeComment` command issues an API request to analyze the `comment.text` field for the `requestedAttributes`, in this case the `TOXICITY` model.
+Use the API key you generated above as the `key` parameter.

 Leverage the `DoNotStore` flag to ensure that all submitted comments are automatically deleted after scores are returned and/or the `SuggestCommentScore` method to submit corrections to improve Perspective over time.